supakonoha/SecureCommunicationsVapor/README.md

 #### Add dependencies

-Add the `SecureCommunicationsVapor` paclage to the dependencies within your appliction's `Package.swift` file:
+Add the `SecureCommunicationsVapor` package to the dependencies within your appliction's `Package.swift` file:

 ```swift
 .package(url: "https://github.com/supakonoha/SecureCommunicationsVapor", from: "1.0.0")